Blackie001/ranaway-button/README.md

-# ranaway-button

-# 🎯 Catch Me If You Can – JS Fun Button Challenge
+# 🎯 Runaway-button – JS Fun Button Challenge

 A playful mini-project built with **HTML, CSS, and JavaScript** where a button *refuses* to be clicked!
 Move your cursor toward the button and watch it randomly escape across the screen.